 They’re so ubiquitous that Charles Darwin, when camping on Santiago Island (one of the 4 islands he visited and camped at back in 1835) said that there were so many lava lizards and land iguanas that he barely managed to find a spot to pitch his tent.

 On a similar note, these tiny creatures are actually a perfect example for his theory of evolution by natural selection, too.
 Science has found evidence that sheds light on the possibility that all seven species of lava lizard that are in the archipelago actually evolved from a single, parent species.
 When examined closely, side-by-side, the Galapagos lava lizard exhibits only slight variations in its shape, color and behavior.
 Each species inhabits a different island, which indicates that each species evolved in isolation and were somehow separated by physical barriers that are no longer present and, consequently, allow them to breed independent from each other.
+Which is why you might encounter different types of lizards in a single itinerary.

 Curiously, the seventh species of lava lizard inhabits the entire Northern and Central portion of the archipelago.
 Why?
 Some posit the idea that this cluster of the archipelago could’ve been interconnected back when there were lower sea levels.
 As a result, it’s not all that impossible to consider the idea that this seventh species also evolved in isolation, except they evolved over one massive area of the archipelago that eventually turned into a number of different islands.
 Here is a list of all the Lava Lizard species: